posva/vim-vue/readme.md

 :warning: This may cause problems, because some plugins will then treat the whole buffer as html/javascript/css instead of only the part inside the tags.

+### How can I use caw.vim in Vue files?

+caw.vim already has support built in for file context through [context_filetype.vim](https://github.com/Shougo/context_filetype.vim).
+Just install both plugins and context-aware commenting will work in most files.
+The fenced code is detected by predefined regular expressions.

 ### How can I use NERDCommenter in Vue files?

 <details>